I am currently unemployed. Am I entitled to an unemployment benefits?

 For every year that you are insured, you build up rights to 2% of the full AOW pension.
 If you have been insured for the full number of years (which is 50) you will get a full AOW pension.
 If you have lived or worked outside the Netherlands, you are likely to have been uninsured during certain periods and may get a lower pension as a result.

-In 2021 the statutory retirement age is 66 years and 4 months.
-In 2022 it will increase to 66 years and 7 months; in 2023 to 66 years and 10 months; in 2024 to 67 years.
-As from 2025 the pension age will be linked to the average life expectancy and thus could be greater than 67.
+The statutory retirement age is 67 years and 3 months However, the pension age is linked to the average life expectancy and will rise if the average life expactancy will become higher.
 Five years before your retirement date, the pension age will be final.
 You can calculate your expected retirement date on https://www.svb.nl/en/aow-pension/aow-pension-age/your-aow-pension-age.

 The AOW is not designed to be a standalone income for retirees in the Netherlands and should be supplemented by a company/occupational pension (labour-based pension) or private pension scheme, or both.